 Introduction

 Every ten years the Office for National Statistics (ONS) carries out a census to find out more about the make-up of local communities.
-The 2011 Census questionnaire contained a number of questions about housing relating to: household spaces; accommodation type; tenure; central heating; household size, rooms and bedrooms; occupancy rating (whether a household is overcrowded or under occupied); household composition; and second addresses.
-2011 Census data is therefore one of the most detailed sources for housing statistics and can be explored via the NOMIS website.
+The Census questionnaire contains a number of questions about housing relating to: household spaces; accommodation type; tenure; central heating; household size, rooms and bedrooms; occupancy rating (whether a household is overcrowded or under occupied); household composition; and second addresses.
+Census data is therefore one of the most detailed sources for housing statistics and can be explored via the NOMIS website.

 Data